So You Want To Be A Volunteer?

 How Do I Know If Volunteering For a TID Event Is Right For Me?
 Do you like contributing and having a fun time?
 Are you willing to pitch in and do the things that help make an event run smoothly?
 Some of them aren’t glamorous, and they all make a difference to the experience our guests experience.
 It really helps if you’re good at completing tasks, and like communicating… And good about being on time!

 How Do Volunteers Get Selected?
 We have a set number of spots for events.
 We try to always include a couple of experienced volunteers who can help show new volunteers the ropes.
 We give priority to early requestors since we like to have things lined up early.
 And we consider things like the relative gender composition of the event, diversity and inclusion.
+Please apply so you can be on the list of considered people!

 What Does A Volunteer Do?
 A volunteer helps us get set up and greet people, clean up afterward, and does some tidying and support during the event.
 Volunteers take part in the events as a normal participant, but may occasionally be asked to do small errands during the event.
 Volunteers get free tickets to the event they are volunteering at.